-3.8.
+3.7.
 Of Mice and Blits

 Tired of typing at a dull, boring 24×80 screen, Rob Pike and Bart Locanthi had a better idea.
-Integrating the ideas of the Alto project and related work at Xerox PARC (Palo Alto Research Centre) with the UNIX approach to things, they built a special terminal called the Blit [Pike1985a, Pike1984a, Carg1984a] (not an acronym) with a Motorola 68000 processor, high-resolution screen, good keyboard, a fabulous mouse, and software split between the host and the terminal.
-Their particular combination of these ingredients makes possible a form of interaction with the computer that was years ahead of its time.
+Integrating the ideas of the Alto project and related work at Xerox PARC (Palo Alto Research Centre) with the UNIX approach to things, they built a special terminal called the Blit (not an acronym) with a 68000 processor, high-resolution screen, good keyboard, and a mouse, and software shared between the host and the terminal.
+Their particular combination of these ingredients makes possible a form of interaction with the computer that is not yet understood by 99% of the people working in the computer field.
 Pike, in addition to being a radical advocate of the UNIX approach to software development, is quite visionary.
-Some of his work was described at recent (1980's) USENIX conferences.
-And large parts of the audience didn't seem to grasp the essentials of what he is saying.
-Some of the same ideas are of course found in other bitmapped screen environments, such as the SUN workstation and The X Window System, in somewhat different forms.
+Some of his work has been described at recent USENIX conferences.
+And most of the audience didn't seem to grasp the essentials of what he is saying.
+In 1969 Steve Munro described to me somebody with what he called "Unit Record Mentality", meaning somebody firmly attached to the (even then obsolescent) card punches, readers, and impact printers.
+By analogy with this, I could describe those who don't dig Pike's terminal interaction as being possessed of a "pre-interactive mentality."
+But that would be premature.

-Blits were available only inside AT&T, mostly in Bell Labs, although a few have been released to selected Universities.
-The Blit has been commercialised by AT&T/Teletype, and was sold (with a different microprocessor) as the AT&T DMD 5620 terminal.
+True Blits are available only inside Bell Labs.
+The Blit has been commercialised by AT&T/Teletype, and is sold (with a different processor) as the 5620 terminal.